oyamauchi/oyamauchi.github.io/debugging-stories/wrong-response.md

 ## (Unsatisfying) Conclusion

-I'm left with two contradictory conclusions:

-- I cannot come up with a theory where the bug is in our code that isn't ruled out by the evidence.
-- Node's HTTP server library is in extremely heavy use in the wider world, and if there really were a race condition that caused a bug like this, it's unimaginable that we would have been the first to hit it.
+Everything about this bug looks like a race condition in the HTTP server infrastructure, but I feel like it _can't_ be, purely as a practical matter.
+Node's HTTP server library is in extremely heavy use in the wider world, and if there really were a race condition that caused a bug like this, it's unimaginable that we would have been the first to hit it.

-Everything about this bug looks like a race condition in the HTTP server infrastructure, but I feel like, practically, it _can't_ be.
-I just can't imagine what else it _could_ be.
+Still, I can't come up with any theory, where the bug is in our code, that isn't ruled out by the evidence.
+I don't know what to think.